LucasVarity

 LucasVarity plc was a UK automotive parts manufacturer, created by a merger of the British Lucas Industries plc, and the North American Varity Corporation in August 1996.

 History

 LucasVarity traces its history back to the 1850s when Joseph Lucas, a jobless father of six, sold paraffin oil from a barrow cart around the streets of Hockley.
 In 1860, he founded the firm and his 17-year-old son Harry joined the firm around 1872.
 At first it made general pressed metal merchandise, including plant pot holders, scoops and buckets, and later in 1875 lamps for ships.
-Together with the historic Canadian farm equipment maker Massey Ferguson (1891 as Massey Harris, 1847 as Newcastle Foundry and Machine Manufactory, 1870s as A. Harris Sons Co., 1920s as British based Ferguson-Brown Company) the company was formed in August 1996, by the merger between what was then called Lucas Industries plc and the North American Varity Corporation, successor to Massey Ferguson.
+Together with the historic Canadian farm equipment maker Massey Ferguson the company was formed in August 1996, by the merger between what was then called Lucas Industries plc and the North American Varity Corporation, successor to Massey Ferguson.

 Foundation

 At the time of the merger, Lucas employed 46,000 people compared with Varity's 9,000.
 LucasVarity announced plans for a £65 million pound savings programme.
 The areas streamlined included the treasury, communications and marketing departments, as well as divisional managers.
 "The merger created a unique opportunity to reassess the skills and competencies we require in the senior management team", said LucasVarity Chief Executive Victor A. Rice.